grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Externally-Controlled-Exercises.md

 ### Script options
 Our initial script provides the bare minimum to begin your test.

-Consider a best-practice of specifying your `maxVUs` within the script.
-As noted previously, the `maxVUs` is not required, however any attempt to scale will be met with an error unless a `--max` is specified with the initial scaling request.
-The `maxVUs` value may be overridden using the `--max` argument should the controlling script deem necessary.
+Consider specifying your `maxVUs` within the script as best practice.
+As noted previously, the `maxVUs` is not required.
+However, any attempt to scale will be met with an error unless a `--max` is specified with the initial scaling request.
+The `maxVUs` value may be overridden using the `--max` argument if deemed necessary.

 The final script option is the `vus` setting.
-When provided, this number of VUs will begin processing once the script is started thereby eliminating the need for an initial scale up.
+When provided, this number of VUs will begin processing once the script is started thereby eliminating the need for an initial scale-up.

 Let's update the _options_ declaration in our _test.js_ script to include these additional settings:
 ```js